lubomirkamensky/lubolab/content/post/my-personal-dwh-kickoff.md

 tags = [ "Personal DWH" ]
 +++
 ### The Weather Station
-It all started more than five years ago, the day I decided to buy my very own weather station.
+It all started more than five years ago the day I decided to buy my very own weather station.
 I ended up with  [La Crosse Technology WS-2800-IT](http://en.lacrossetechnology.fr/P-5-A1-WS2800.html).
 You can still find it on a market under various brands like TFA, Techno line,..
 ![](/images/2017/01/la-crosse-technology-ws2800-pro.jpg)

 It  enables wireless data transmission to PC using USB stick,  which made it good candidate  for my future sensor network.